 There are three large walls (16', 12', and 19') with studs spaced every foot to hang your work.
 There are outlets available for video pieces.
 Numerous track lighting fixtures can light your pieces to your desire.

 Each artist gets a two-month exhibition in our gallery.
 Toward the beginning of the exhibition Sabrosa hosts a special art opening event on a Monday evening called Sabrosa After Dark.
 The event features a meet-and-greet with the artist, a keynote speech by the artist, live music, a wine tasting, and small plates and cocktails served by Sabrosa's staff.

 Proposals for shows in our gallery will include the following requirements:

-Send an email with all of the proposal requirements listed above to curator Sharon Mergener at gallery /at/ sabrosa dot cafe with the subject ARTIST PROPOSAL: (Your Name).
+Send an email with all of the proposal requirements listed above to Frank Sanchez at info /at/ sabrosa dot cafe with the subject ARTIST PROPOSAL: (Your Name).
 If you prefer to mail your proposal, our address is 3216 S Howell Ave, Milwaukee WI 53207.